 MDA is ready to help teachers and school staff by providing resources and support.
-Be sure to visit the list of neuromuscular disease that MDA supports on its website to learn more about your student's specific diagnosis.
-Muscular dystrophy and related life-threatening disease weaken muscle strength and severely limit mobility.
-Find out who gets these disease, what causes them, what the symptoms and life expectancy are for individuals affected by them, and how MDA research is leading the way to treatments and cures.
+Be sure to visit the MDA disease list to learn more about your student's specific diagnosis.
+Muscular dystrophy and related life-threatening diseases weaken muscle strength and severely limit mobility.
+Find out who gets these diseases, what causes them, what the symptoms and life expectancy are for individuals affected by them, and how MDA research is leading the way to treatments and cures.
 Learn more at mda.org/disease/list.

-If you have additional questions, contact the MDA National Resource Center at ResourceCenter@mdausa.org or 833-ASK-MDA1 (275-6321).
+If you have additional questions, contact the MDA National Resource Center at ResourceCenter@mdausa.org or 800-572-1717 (select option 1).
 MDA's trained resource specialists are available Monday through Friday from 8 a.m. to 5:30 p.m.
 Central time to provide information, resources and one-on-one support.

-ABOUT MDA
+About MDA